Modeling Tips – Which Model Agency to Contact and Why | Where Do I Find Talent Agencies Near Me?

 3. Advice from consumer advocates, former (modeling) customers and ex-agency employees for avoiding modeling scams:

 Avoid paying fees in advance.
 Legitimate agencies make their money from commissions.
-If you’re asked to pay for extra composite cards, check out the company with the Better Business Bureau and state consumer officials.

-Ask for reference lists of clients and ask what kinds of jobs the agency books.
+And, always ask for reference lists of clients and ask what kinds of jobs the agency books.

 4. Talk to other working models whenever possible.
 They can give you valuable insight and maybe steer you to a good agency or clients.

 Never Go Alone!

 5. Always take someone with you when going to interviews or photo shoots. – SAFETY FIRST!
 I can’t stress this enough!